UPDATED POLICIES AND PROCEDURES EFFECTIVE APRIL 1, 2015

 YES!
 Never count on graduating if you submit after that deadline.

-Your chances of having your thesis reviewed after the without-risk deadline depend on how many theses have been submitted ahead of yours.
+Your chances of having your thesis reviewed after the submission deadline depend on how many theses have been submitted ahead of yours.
 Additionally, if your thesis is reviewed and returned to you with needed corrections, this will decrease your chances of graduating on-time as your work will need to be revised and reviewed again.

 You can increase your chances of getting your thesis approved by using the thesis template and following the SDSU formatting rules precisely or by using Montezuma Publishing.